Hi, welcome to my website!

 I am an applied macroeconomist and time-series econometrician and hold a position with the Research Centre of the Deutsche Bundesbank.

-My work is also posted at IDEAS, SSRN, GoogleScholar, ResearcherID, ORCID, and Deutsche Bundesbank.
+My work is also posted at IDEAS, SSRN, GoogleScholar, ResearcherID, ORCID, GitHub and Deutsche Bundesbank.

 LATEST RESEARCH: